Greeks strike over government's "starvation" budget

 European leaders approved an 8 billion euro ($10.8 billion) tranche of aid this week to prevent Greece, now led by technocrat Prime Minister Lucas Papademos, from going bankrupt.

-Unions representing about 2.5 million people -- around half of the national workforce -- called the strike to protest a new round of tax hikes and spending cuts in store for Greeks already reeling from layoffs, lower pensions and salary cuts.
+Unions representing about 2.5 million people -- around half of the national workforce -- called the strike to protest about the tax hikes and spending cuts imposed on Greeks already reeling from pension and salary cuts.

 "They are killing us.
 They are killing workers.
 They are killing the Greek spirit," said Evangelos Routsas, a 55-year-old protester.
 "We are here to tell them we won't be silent."